Developing & Selecting your Research Question or Thesis

 The Library provides access to Data and Statistics and has a Social Science Statistics subject guide.
 Check out the statistics portal, Statista.
 For more tips and information on go to our Research Subject Guide on Data & Statistics.

-Do I need to read a scholarly article on my topic?
+Is there a scholarly article on my topic?
 (What is a scholarly article?)

 Scholar OneSearch is a combined library catalog and article search tool, check Research Guides by Subject. for selected interdisciplinary databases, including Academic Search Complete and JSTOR.
 For more tips and information on go to our Research Subject Guide on ScholarOneSearch